Senate Bill to Repeal Fannie Mae/Freddie Mac Repackages Old Problems

 The fundamental issue, then, is the preponderance of "low-quality mortgages"; i.e., mortgages least likely to be paid back on time, if at all.
 It's an issue lawmakers understandably don't want to address.
 Because if they did, they would be forced to question the shibboleths that homeownership is for everyone, and related, that racial/ethnic disparities in ownership rates result almost exclusively from illegal lender discrimination.
-For at least the last two decades, the mortgage industry has been subject to increasing pressure from federal regulators (including FHFA's predecessor agency, HUD's Office of Federal Housing Enterprise Oversight), the Clinton and the Bush White House, and a host of nonprofit shakedown groups such as ACORN, National People's Action, and Neighborhood Assistance Corporation of America, to step up lending to blacks and Hispanics, regardless of ability to pay.
+For at least the last two decades, the mortgage industry has been subject to increasing pressure from federal regulators (including FHFA's predecessor agency, HUD's Office of Federal Housing Enterprise Oversight), the Clinton, Bush and Obama White Houses, and a host of nonprofit shakedown groups such as ACORN, National People's Action, and Neighborhood Assistance Corporation of America, to step up lending to blacks and Hispanics, regardless of ability to pay.
 To them, if traditional underwriting standards result in higher loan application rejection rates for nonwhites, then banks ought to lower their standards.

 And blacks and Hispanics did account for a disproportionate share of low-quality mortgages.
 A 2008 study by the Federal Reserve Bank of San Francisco, for example, after examining data on nearly 240,000 mortgages in California underwritten during the years preceding the credit collapse, concluded that blacks, Hispanics, Asians and whites, even after controlling for borrower income and credit score, had respective foreclosure rates of 3.3 percent, 2.5 percent, 1.6 percent and 1.0 percent.
 Another 2008 report, conducted by the Federal Reserve Bank of Boston, revealed that foreclosures on subprime mortgages made to blacks and Hispanics in Massachusetts occurred at much higher rates than for whites who took out subprime mortgages during 1998-2006.
 And a 2004 report prepared for HUD by a California-based consultant revealed that black and Hispanic default rates on Nineties-era Federal Housing Administration (FHA) loans were more than twice the rate for whites.
 Study author Robert Cotterman noted: "Blacks, Hispanics, and those in judicial foreclosure states and underserved areas have higher conditional loss rates, other things the same."